ryoshi007/WIX3001---Matlab-Programming-Assignment/README.md

 Welcome to the `WIX3001 - Matlab Programming Assignment` repository!
 This project is developed by **Wong Yan Jian** (Matric Number: U2102753) from the Bachelor of Data Science program at Universiti Malaya. 🎓🌟

-The main goal of this assignment is to utilize a **Genetic Algorithm** to optimize a **Neural Network** for predicting the output of three databases: Wine Recognition 🍷, Student and Academic Performance 📈, and Car Evaluation 🚗.
+The main goal of this assignment is to utilize a **Genetic Algorithm** to optimize a **Neural Network** for predicting the output of three databases: Wine Recognition 🍷, Students' Dropout & Academic Success 📈, and Car Evaluation 🚗.

 ## Contents 📖